-The annual mean concentration of $PM{10}$ measured at the Birmingham Airport site in 2015 was comparable with those measured at the other Birmingham sites.
-As in previous years, the annual mean concentration of SO2 at Birmingham Airport was low, though slightly higher than that measured at Birmingham Tyburn.
-The annual mean concentration of NO2 and O3 measured at Birmingham Airport 2 were comparable with the ones measured in Acocks Green, an urban background site located far away from busy roads.
+The annual mean concentration of $PM{10}$ measured at the Birmingham Airport site in 2016 was comparable with those measured at the other Birmingham sites.
+As in previous years, the annual mean concentration of SO2 at Birmingham Airport was low, and this year was the same as that measured at Birmingham Tyburn.
+The annual mean concentrations of NO2 and O3 measured at Birmingham Airport 2 were comparable with those measured in Acocks Green, an urban background site located far away from busy roads.